vs-intersections/intersections/README.md

 Personal To-do:

 - Get node graph to render at same VX, VX, X and Y (it currently jumps) - still an issue - maybe not a huge one?
-- Node Haloing - LOL - maybe.... it's wack
-- Node tooltips
 - Graph zooming

-Other things:

-- First query of data needs to have all meta data
-- Tie this data to its respective node
-- The nodes will also have a 'selected' property with a selector that has been chosen (artist, theme, etc)
-- The 'selected' property will only be populated the selected node(s) (noting here for my own sanity)
-- I need to figure out why the graph repopulates with additional nodes when new nodes/links are created from linkGenerator
-- look at the data before and after
-- there be your answer

 SCHEDULE